 - Share and leverage effective innovation practices on a national scale to improve the quality of life for the American public.

-Currently, there are eight I-Corps Nodes nationwide:
+Currently, there are nine I-Corps Nodes nationwide:

 - Bay Area (UC Berkeley, UCSF, Stanford)